Weed control: Herbicides

 The above described methods of weed control use no or very limited chemical inputs.
 They are preferred by organic gardeners or organic farmers.

-However weed control can also be achieved by the use of herbicides.
+Weed control can also be achieved by the use of herbicides.
 Selective herbicides kill certain targets while leaving the desired crop relatively unharmed.
 Some of these act by interfering with the growth of the weed and are often based on plant hormones.
 Herbicides are generally classified as follows: